Online Guide for Newcomers to Prince Edward Island - Canada

 Families that want information about adopting a child, or birth parents who are thinking about giving a child up for adoption, may contact the government department in charge of the Adoption Program (in May 2014 it is the Department of Community Services and Seniors), or a licensed adoption agent.

 The family adopting a child must undergo a family assessment, and a social and medical history on the child to be adopted must be completed by an authorized social worker.
 If giving a child up for adoption, the birth parents must receive counselling.

 If you and your partner or spouse are experiencing difficulty conceiving a child, you can consult your doctor.
 If either of you are found to have infertility problems, your doctor can refer you to specialists in this area.
 However, you should be aware that the PEI Health Card does not cover the costs of fertility specialists or treatments.

 Couples who are sexually active, and do not wish to have a child, should consider birth control.
-Talk to your family doctor about the birth control options that best suit your life style.
+Talk to your family doctor or nurse practitioner about the birth control options that best suit your life style.
 Condoms and some other birth control products are available at most drug stores in the 'Family Planning' section.